- The Fed raised its benchmark interest rate by 25 basis points at its July 2023 meeting.

-- Due to the Fed’s raise in May 2023, interest rates on credit cards and mortgages increased.
+- Due to the rate hike, interest rates on credit cards and mortgages may climb into August.

-The Federal Open Market Committee of the Federal Reserve hiked the closely watched federal funds rate by 25 basis points, or one-quarter of a percent, at its meeting in March 2023.
-Federal Reserve Chair Jerome Powell announced the move at 2pm Eastern Time on Wednesday, March 22.
+The Federal Open Market Committee of the Federal Reserve hiked the closely watched federal funds rate by 25 basis points, or one-quarter of a percent, at its meeting in July 2023.
+Federal Reserve Chair Jerome Powell announced the move at 2pm Eastern Time on Wednesday, July 26.

-The FOMC’s March 2023 rate increase is the latest in a series of hikes beginning in early 2022.
-It boosted the target federal funds rate to a range of 4.75% to 5.00%, a 25-basis-point jump from the December 2022 range and a 475-basis-point increase from the beginning of 2022.
-The higher rate immediately increased borrowing costs for consumers and businesses.
+The FOMC’s July 2023 rate hike is the latest in a long series of hikes beginning in early 2022.
+It pushed the target federal funds rate to range between 5.25% to 5.50%, a 525-basis-point increase from March 2022.

 Find out what happened at this Fed meeting, what it means for the broader economy, and how you can prepare your finances for what’s to come.

 The market’s expectation for a 25-point hike came amid commentary by key Federal Reserve governors that the FOMC wasn’t quite done with its fight against inflation.
 But per comments from Christopher Waller and Chair Powell himself, the Fed is closer to the end of that fight than the beginning.

-Those trends haven’t entirely reversed since early February, but there’s new uncertainty as to how effective the Fed’s rate hikes have actually been.
+Those trends haven’t entirely reversed since earlier this year, but there’s new uncertainty as to how effective the Fed’s rate hikes have actually been.
 Or, framed differently, around how “sticky” inflation and labor market momentum are proving to be.

 As always, traders will closely watch Chair Powell’s comments at his customary post-announcement press conference, when he’ll answer questions from financial journalists desperate for insight into the FOMC’s thinking.
-As is sometimes the case, his apparently hawkish posture at the February press conference — got traders rethinking their expectations of an imminent pause in the hiking cycle and set the market on a downtrend.
-Notably, Chair Powell sounded more dovish at the March press conference, suggesting the May increase will be the Fed’s last for some time.
+As is sometimes the case, he could say something that totally defies expectation, sending the market shooting upward or crashing downward.

-Why Is the FOMC Raising Interest Rates Again in May 2023?
+Why Did the FOMC Hike Interest Rates Hikes Again in July 2023?

-Despite signs of a peak, annualized inflation remains above 4%, higher than the Federal Reserve’s 2% target.
-The FOMC appears to be rerunning the Fed’s playbook from the early 1980s, when then-Chair Paul Volcker pushed the fed funds rate to 19% in a bid to quash sky-high inflation.
+But the Fed appears unconvinced that they’ve beaten inflation once and for all.
+Since 2022, the FOMC has been rerunning the Fed’s playbook from the early 1980s, when then-Chair Paul Volcker pushed the fed funds rate to 19% in a bid to quash sky-high inflation.
 While inflation isn’t quite as high now as it was back then, they’re taking the same “better safe than sorry” approach today.

 How Do Fed Funds Rate Hikes Affect the Economy?